-“After they prayed the place where they were meeting was shaken and they went out and spoke the Word of God boldly.”
+“After they prayed, the place where they were meeting was shaken, and they went out and spoke the Word of God boldly.”
 Acts 4:31

 There’s nothing like evangelism to shake things up when it comes to prayer.
 The prospect of going out and engaging others in Gospel conversations creates holy tension that can burst out in the form of worry or prayer.
-But if we point teenagers upwardly to God as we are taking them outwardly to engage others with the Gospel it can transform them inwardly in powerful ways.
+But if we point teenagers upwardly to God as we’re taking them outwardly to engage others with the Gospel, it can transform them inwardly in powerful ways.

-When Jesus unleashed his disciples on an evangelistic mission (Matthew 10), he told them not to depend on their provisions but to depend on the Spirit.
+When Jesus unleashed His disciples on an evangelistic mission (Matthew 10), He told them not to depend on their provisions but to depend on the Spirit.
 I’m sure that the prospect of going town to town to preach the message of the Gospel to potentially antagonistic crowds caused them to pray like never before!

 The same is true of your teenagers.
 Take them out to share the Gospel, challenge them to begin a Gospel conversation with their friends via text, or mobilize them to go on an evangelistic mission trip, and you will see an opportunity to get them praying right away.
 Why?
 Because they’re probably very nervous!
 Outreaches like this create “desperate times” that can trigger teenagers to embrace the “drastic measure” of calling out to God for boldness and strength to proclaim His message.

 Click here for free printable, Scripture-based prayer plans—one to help you pray for your teenagers and another to help them pray for their unsaved friends.